|Date of Birth||16 May 1977, New Plymouth, New Zealand|

 |Height||5' 7" (1.7 m)|

 Mini Bio (1)

-At 16 years of age, Melanie Lynskey captivated audiences with her explosive debut in Peter Jackson's Academy Award-nominated Heavenly Creatures (1994), scooping a Best Actress prize at the New Zealand Film and TV Awards for her portrayal of an outcast teen whose relationship with her best friend (Kate Winslet) spirals dangerously out of control.
+At 16 years of age, Melanie Lynskey captivated audiences with her explosive debut in Peter Jackson's Academy Award-nominated Heavenly Creatures (1994), achieving worldwide acclaim and a Best Actress prize for her portrayal of an outcast teen whose relationship with her best friend (Kate Winslet) spirals dangerously out of control.

 Following a three-year hiatus spent studying at university and re-locating from New Zealand to Los Angeles, Lynskey made a welcome return to the silver screen when she was cast opposite Drew Barrymore in Ever After: A Cinderella Story (1998).

-Prolific supporting roles - opposite the likes of George Clooney, Edward Norton and Matt Damon - aside, central parts in Hello I Must Be Going (2012), Putzel (2012), The Big Ask (2013), Happy Christmas (2014), We'll Never Have Paris (2014), and Goodbye to All That (2014), have proved that she is also a capable and charismatic leading lady.
+Prolific supporting roles - opposite the likes of George Clooney, Edward Norton and Matt Damon - aside, central parts in Hello I Must Be Going (2012), Happy Christmas (2014), Goodbye to All That (2014), We'll Never Have Paris (2014), The Intervention (2016) (for which she scooped a Special Jury Award at the Sundance Film Festival), Rainbow Time (2016) and I Don't Feel at Home in This World Anymore.
+(2017) have proved that she is also a capable and charismatic leading lady.